 IPX6 Waterproof Standard

-Protected against heavy splashing and rain – Must not fail or show water seepage when exposed, but not immersed.
+Protected against heavy splashing and rain.
+Must not fail or show water seepage when exposed, but not when immersed.

 IPX-7 Waterproof Standard

-Protected against short duration of water immersion.
+Protected against short durations of water immersion.
 Max immersion for less than 30 minutes and at a depth of less than 1 meter.
-IPX-7, while water resistant is still not recommended for swimmers as a precaution.
+IPX-7, while water resistant, is still not recommended for swimmers, as a precaution.

 IPX-8 Waterproof Standard

-An IPX8 designation is for continuous underwater use.
-The best rating for sport / GPS watches rated for swimming.
+Designed for continuous underwater use.
+The best rating for sport/GPS watches used for swimming.

-If you are wondering which watch is the best water resistant or waterproof watch, or want to get my opinion on the best Garmin watch available for runners, check out my Garmin GPS Comparison Chart.
+If you’re wondering which watch is the best water resistant or waterproof watch or want to get my opinion on the best Garmin watch available for runners, check out my Garmin GPS Comparison Chart.
 I share the models I recommend and either use myself or encourage my coached athletes to use.